Meet the Officers

 Lt.
 Eric Schwartz

-Lieutenant Eric Schwartz joined the Atlanta Police Department in November of 2004.
+Lieutenant Eric Schwartz joined the Atlanta Police Department in 2004.
 During his tenure he has served at the rank of Police Officer, Investigator, and Sergeant prior to his promotion to Lieutenant.
 He worked as a patrol officer for 2 years in Zone 4 on the midnight shift where his primary duty was to respond to 911 calls.
-In April of 2007 Officer Schwartz was assigned to the Office of the Chief/Public Affairs Unit where he acted as a spokesperson for the department.
+In April of 2007 Schwartz was assigned to the Office of the Chief/Public Affairs Unit where he acted as a spokesperson for the department.
 He was promoted to the rank of Investigator in 2010 where he worked general investigations in Zone 6 before being transferred to the Narcotics Unit.
 His promotion to Sergeant occurred in 2012 and he worked in Zone 3 investigations, the Narcotics Unit, and the Support Services Division.
-Schwartz was promoted to Lieutenant in 2017 and serves as the Evening Watch Commander in Zone 4.
+Schwartz was promoted to Lieutenant in 2017 and served as the Evening Watch Commander in Zone 4, before being assigned to his current position as lieutenant over the Atlanta Police Training Academy.

-Sergeant Jason Smith started his career with the Atlanta Police Department in 2004.
-Since his graduation from the Atlanta Police Academy, Sergeant Smith has worked as a police officer and investigator prior to obtaining his current rank of sergeant.
-As a patrol officer, Sergeant Smith worked in Zone 3 and Zone 6 as a beat officer and field investigations team member where he worked in a plain clothes capacity.
-Sergeant Smith was promoted to Investigator in 2011 and worked robbery, aggravated assault and burglary cases in Zone 1.
-He was promoted to the rank of sergeant in 2012 and was assigned to Zone 2, where he worked for 2 years.
-His time in Zone 2 was followed by 2 years in the Narcotics Unit before being transferred to his current assignment at the Training Academy.
+Lieutenant Jason Smith started his career with the Atlanta Police Department in 2004.
+Since his graduation from the Atlanta Police Academy, Lt.
+Smith has worked as a police officer, investigator, and sergeant prior to obtaining his current rank of sergeant.
+As a patrol officer, Smith worked in Zone 3 and Zone 6 as a beat officer and field investigations team member where he worked in a plain clothes capacity.
+He was promoted to Investigator in 2011 and worked robbery, aggravated assault, and burglary cases in Zone 1.
+Smith was promoted to the rank of sergeant in 2012 and was assigned to Zone 2, where he worked for 2 years.
+His time in Zone 2 was followed by 2 years in the Narcotics Unit before being transferred to the Training Academy.
+Smith was promoted to the position of lieutenant in 2018 and currently served as the Morning Watch Commander in Zone 3.

 Ofc.
 Ryan Severance